realagi/quillman/README.md

-# QuiLLMan: Voice Chat with Moshi
+# QuiLLMan: Voice Chat with Moshi (RealAGI Flavored)

 A complete voice chat app powered by a speech-to-speech language model and bidirectional streaming.